DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <div class="description">
 <p>The dark storm roils overhead — and a single bolt of lightning lances down from the boiling clouds, surrounding the statue in a nimbus of white, blinding light.
 A deep groan seems to shudder through the very earth of the hill, and the wind around you whips up into a hot and heavy gale, tearing through the tall grass as it shrieks across the hilltop.</p>
-<p>The sounds of chanting and drum beats intensify—and sparks of deep, viridian energy begin to arc across the earth and toward the statue.</p>
+<p>The sounds of chanting and drum beats intensify—and sparks of deep, emerald energy begin to arc across the earth and toward the statue.</p>
 </div>

 The lightning strike signals the true beginning of the druids’ ritual.
 Once the ritual begins, the thirteen **druid naturalists** encircling the statue use their action each turn to continue chanting and beating their drums.
 While participating in the ritual, a druid can't move or use bonus actions or reactions.